pablo-meier/Pablog/posts/2018-02-18-millenials-attention-spans-discourse-asshats.md

 I'll also point to this great essay, [on how #MeToo isn't so much about sex as it is about work.][4]
 We should remember the other effects of predatory men in the workplace in addition to sexual trauma.
-Every woman founder I know gets hit on by VCs, and get offered funding in exchange for dates and sex.
+Every woman founder I know gets hit on by VCs, and get offered funding contingent on dates and sex.
 This happens to almost none of the male founders I know.
 You can't tell me it's a fair obstacle to disproportionately put on entrepreneurial women who want to start companies.